 It has steadily become clear that co-authorship is a much more complex thing to track in the current court than was the case for much of the Gleeson era.
 Increasingly, there are no partnerships that occur so regularly as to stand out as notable.
-Leaving aside Heydon J who wrote with others very little indeed, the members of the Court tended to write frequently with all of their colleagues.
-The differences between the number of occasions on which any one judge wrote with each of the others do not appear to be significant and so the more regular co-authoring relationships may not point to anything particularly important or long-lasting, as, say, the rate of joining by Gummow and Hayne JJ in earlier studies in this series.
+Leaving aside Heydon J who wrote with others very little indeed, members of the Court tended to write frequently with all of their colleagues in 2011.
+The differences between the number of occasions on which any one judge wrote with each of the others do not appear to be significant and so the more regular co-authoring relationships may not point to anything particularly important or long-lasting as, say, the rate of joining by Gummow and Hayne JJ in earlier studies in this series.

-But for the sake of drawing out the specifics of Table E(I), we note that Bell J was the most frequent co-author for Gummow, Heydon and Crennan JJ.
-Gummow J was the most frequent co-author for Hayne and Bell JJ.
-Kiefel J wrote most and equally with the Chief Justice and Crennan J - in threequarters of all matters on which she sat - while she was French CJ's most regular co-author, but by just one more judgment than he wrote with Crennan J. Interestingly, no two judges wrote with each other on more than 70% of occasions whereas in 2010 we identified three such partnerships that did - this, of course, reflects the lower instances of unanimity last year while also suggesting that joining with others occurred a little less.
-While Heydon J's propensity to dissent may explain the drop in cases resolved through unanimous judgment, it cannot account for a lower rate of co-authorship between his colleagues.
+For the sake of drawing out the specifics of Table E(I), we note that Bell J was the most frequent co-author for Gummow, Heydon and Crennan JJ.
+Justice Gummow was the most frequent co-author for Hayne and Bell JJ.
+Justice Kiefel wrote most and equally with the Chief Justice and Crennan J - in three-quarters of all matters on which she sat - while she was Chief Justice French's most regular co-author, but by just one more judgment than he wrote with Crennan J. Interestingly, no two judges wrote with each other on more than 70 per cent of occasions whereas in 2010 we identified three such partnerships that did - this, of course, reflects the lower instances of unanimity last year while also suggesting that joining with others occurred a little less.
+While Justice Heydon's propensity to dissent may explain the drop in cases resolved through unanimous judgment, it cannot account for a lower rate of co-authorship between his colleagues.